 When it comes to security clearance, here’s a crazy fact.
 The president of the United States does not have to pass any sort of security screening and does not hold a security clearance.
 Winning the election wins him, or her, access to every secret no matter how dark.
 No screening for the president is a relief to both parties.
 Donald Trump, for instance, with his bankruptcies, would not have qualified for a secret clearance.

 If I ever became president, the first thing I would do after being sworn in would be to open the Kennedy assassination file and see how my space aliens are being held in Area 52.
+Or, maybe I'd help our great country prepare for the war against space aliens.
 Don’t roll your eyes at me, you would do the exact same thing.